MLutfor/sqlalchemy-challenge/README.md

 Specifically, I'll use SQLAlchemy ORM queries, Pandas, and Matplotlib.

-Within the folder "Starter_Code", you'll have a "Resources" folder which contains the csv files for the analysis.
+Within the folder "Starter_Code", you'll have a "Resources" folder which contains the csv files and hawaii.sqlite for the analysis.
 There is also the Hawaii_climate_Notebook for the Pandas and Matplotlib analysis, and the Hawaii_climate_app for displaying the queries on a local website.